bogdanvuk/rst/examples/paper/source/index.rst

 - **Operation Control** - allows user to start, stop and reset the |cop| co-processor.
 - **Instance Number** - allows user to tell |cop| the number of instances in the training set, that should be processed during the classification run.
-- **Classification Performance Register** - informs the user when the accuracy evaluation task is done and allows the user to read the calculated number of classification hits. **da li da pomenem valid bit**
+- **Classification Performance Register** - informs the user when the accuracy evaluation task is done and allows the user to read the calculated number of classification hits.

 Required Hardware Resources and Performance
 -------------------------------------------